 Are there reduced fares for children?

+You can find really cheap Eurostar tickets for young people.
 Children under four go free, with a great value child rate for 4-11 year olds.
 There is also a discounted youth fare for those between 12-26 years old e.g. £18 one-way London to Paris.

 Can children travel unaccompanied on Eurostar?